-English and Welsh students: you will not start repaying anything until you have left your course (whether or not you have completed) and are earning over £21,000 per year.
+English and Welsh students: you will not start repaying anything until you have left your course (whether or not you have completed) and are earning over the repayment threshold.
+The threshold is currently £25,000 per year and is expected to be revised each tax year in line with average earnings.
 Repayments are usually taken from your salary but if you live overseas you have to make alternative arrangements for payment.
 The length of time it will take you to repay changes depending upon how much you borrowed.
 English and Welsh students will normally have their loans written off 30 years after they become eligible to be repaid.

 |Salary||Amount of salary from which 9% will be deducted||Annual repayment||Monthly repayment|

-Northern Irish and Scottish students: repayments are currently calculated as 9% of any salary you earn over £17,775, and start from the April after you graduate or leave your course.
+Northern Irish and Scottish students: repayments are currently calculated as 9% of any salary you earn over the repayment threshold of £18,330, and start from the April after you graduate or leave your course.
+The repayment threshold increases with inflation each tax year.
 Repayments are usually taken from your salary but if you live overseas you have to make alternative arrangements for payment.
 To estimate what your repayments are likely to be upon graduation, click on the website below that corresponds to your funding agency:

 - Student Finance Northern Ireland's repayment calculator